[Dedicated to the memory of Professor Phil Dorin, teacher, mentor and friend.]

 Software Engineering, like anything else, takes practice.
 You should be willing to make mistakes, to learn how to fix them, and to learn not to be afraid of them.
 Humans [and now even computers!] learn by making mistakes, and this is the place to do so without fear!

-The main objective of this course is to introduce you to the essential software engineering principles that guide the design, development, implementation, and management of modern software projects.
-The emphasis is on real-world application of these principles so that you will be prepared for the professional job environment.
 A further goal of this course is to present to you the rationale behind the concept of software engineering as a discipline, to aid in a more fully functional understanding of the process-related concepts.
 To that end, frequent references to the Unified Process and the Agile development method, along with acquaintance with CMMI, TDD, and other methodologies will help you understand these important topics so you will be able to recognize and apply them.
 Some use is made of the Unified Modeling Language [UML] in lectures, several assignments, and some project documentation.
-A further development of this course is the inclusion of |

 Another addition to this new philosophy is the inclusion of interdisciplinary projects which include elements of mechanical and/or electrical engineering, as well as Psychology, other science disciplines like physics or biology, and collaboration with the Entrepreneurship program from the CBA.
 There are often capstone projects from other colleges at LMU which need software as part of their integrated system.
 Representatives from those projects will also be coming in on during class to present proposals and answer questions.